hey-car/heycar-uikit/.github/pull_request_template.md

 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Documentation change

+### How do I test this

+- Add steps to test
+- in bullet point format
+- preferably you can add link to the storybook build in the PR

 ## Checklist

 ### Did you remember to take care of the following?